 The Wrangler and the FJ Cruiser offer a variety of technology features throughout their trim levels.
 Bluetooth® connectivity, premium audio, and USB ports are available in both, but the Wrangler adds a 5-inch, 7-inch, or 8.4-inch touchscreen Uconnect® infotainment system with Apple CarPlay® and Android AutoTM smartphone integration, giving you a range of different entertainment and connectivity options for the drive.

 Since the FJ Cruiser is designed so specifically for off-roading, it offers such features as all-terrain tires, scuff plates, locking differentials, traction control, and a receiver hitch.
 It still can’t compete with the Wrangler, however, which equips every model with advanced off-road features and offers performance upgrades, like a specialized suspension, locking rear differential, a range of four-wheel drive systems, and plenty of advanced safety features.

 The FJ Cruiser may be Toyota’s trail-ready model, but it pales in comparison to the vehicle that started it all—the Jeep Wrangler.
 We hope that this Jeep Wrangler vs. Toyota FJ Cruiser comparison helped you identify the specific differences in these models so that you can determine the one that best fits you and your lifestyle.

-Drivers near Somerset and New Bedford can learn more about the Jeep Wrangler by visiting Stateline Chrysler Jeep Dodge Ram (CJDR).
-Call or visit our dealership today to schedule your test drive!
+Drivers near Somerset, New Bedford, and Fall River can learn more about the Jeep Wrangler by visiting Stateline Chrysler Jeep Dodge Ram (CJDR).
+Call or visit our Jeep dealership today to schedule your test drive!